 146. Domain Diversity

->

-> Bigfoot Update has added more domains to SERP page.
-It seems to effect negatively by overcrowding the place.
+Bigfoot Update has added more domains to the SERP page.
+It seems to affect negatively by overcrowding the place.

->

-> 147. Transactional Searches
+147. Transactional Searches

 Google has a tendency to display different results for keywords related to shopping, like flight searches and so on.